ss357/React-Admin-Dashboard/README.md

 🛠️ Technologies Used:
 - React
 - Recharts
-- [List other technologies and libraries]
+- TypeScript
+- Sass

 📄 Documentation:
-Find detailed documentation on how to use and customize the dashboard [here](link-to-docs).
+NA

 📬 Have questions or feedback?
 We'd love to hear from you!
-Open an issue or reach out to us at [your-contact-email].
+Open an issue or reach out to me at sumanatta634@gmail.com.

 🌟 Contribute:
 Contributions are welcome!
-Check out our [Contributing Guidelines](link-to-contributing-guidelines) to get started.

 📝 License:
-This project is licensed under the [License Name] License - see the [LICENSE](link-to-license) file for details.
+This project is licensed under the MIT License.

 👥 Follow Us:
-Stay updated with our latest projects and updates by following us on [social-media-links].
+Stay updated with my latest projects and updates by following me on (https://www.linkedin.com/in/suman-atta/)

 Enjoy using the React Admin Dashboard, and thank you for your support!